kchpomp/HabrCrawler/README.md

 of the file which is called "cleaned_collection" which is a csv file that is made by converting list of papers into DataFrame object using pandas library.

-All the requirements are written in requirements.txt file.
+All the requirements are written in Requirements.txt file.